 As stated in the accounting policies, these are the Group's first financial statements prepared in accordance with IFRS.
-The Group has applied IFRS 1 in preparing these consolidated financial statements and the accounting policies set out in note 2 and 3 have been applied in preparing the financial statements for the year ended 31 December 2011, the comparative information presented in these financial statements for the year ended 31 December 2011, and in the preparation of an opening IFRS statement of financial position at 1 January 2011 (the Group's date of transition to IFRS).
+The Group has applied IFRS 1 in preparing these consolidated financial statements and the accounting policies set out in Notes 2 and 3 have been applied in preparing the financial statements for the year ended December 31, 2011, the comparative information presented in these financial statements for the year ended December 31, 2011, and in the preparation of an opening IFRS statement of financial position at January 1, 2011 (the Group's date of transition to IFRS).

-In preparing its opening IFRS statement of financial position, the Group has adjusted amounts reported previously in financial statements prepared in accordance with Statements of Accounting Standards issued by the Nigerian Accounting Standards Board ("Nigerian GAAP").
+In preparing its opening IFRS statement of financial position, the Group has adjusted amounts reported previously in financial statements prepared in accordance with the Statements of Accounting Standards issued by the Nigerian Accounting Standards Board ('Nigerian GAAP').
 An explanation of how the transition from previous Nigerian GAAP to IFRSs has affected the Group's financial position, financial performance and cash flows is set out in the following tables and the notes that accompany the tables.